 You may need to check with your employees whether any of this applies to them.
 Find out more at http://www.thepensionsregulator.gov.uk/en/employers/

-The minimum contributions will be introduced in three stages.
-You have to make the ‘Employer minimum contribution’ shown below.
+You have to contribute the ‘Employer minimum contribution’ shown below.
 Then the total contribution is reached by adding the employee’s contribution (deducted from their earnings) and tax relief from the

 Government.
 However, you can choose to pay more if you want to.